 This function returns an enum that describes the architecture of the target process.
-See Appendix A for the definition of Dyninst::Architecture.
+See Error!
+Reference source not found. for the definition of Dyninst::Architecture.

 '''

 Dyninst::OSType getOS () const

 '''

 This function returns an enum that describes the OS of the target process.
 See the beginning of this section for the definition of Dyninst::OSType.